 Are you a current law enforcement officer looking for a change of scenery?
 Becoming a Washington Department of Fish and Wildlife (WDFW) officer can provide you with the challenge, adventure, specialized training and diverse patrol environment you crave.

-The WDFW Police are looking for candidates who exemplify our core values, who can bring existing experience and build on it to step off the pavement and effectively engage with the public on fishing, wildlife and conservation issues.
+The WDFW Police are looking for candidates who exemplify our core values (Accountability, Service, Professionalism, Integrity, Respect and Empathy) who can bring existing experience and build on it to step off the pavement and effectively engage with the public on fishing, wildlife and conservation issues

 Before applying, be sure to check out our list of minimum requirements and potential disqualifiers.
 Then, if you’re ready to take the next step in your career, visit the third-party Public Safety Testing system to begin the application process.